xycarto/antarctica/README.md

 - DEMs provided by the Byrd Polar and Climate Research Center and the Polar Geospatial Center under NSF-OPP awards 1543501, 1810976, 1542736, 1559691, 1043681, 1541332, 0753663, 1548562, 1238993 and NASA award NNX10AN61G.
 Computer time provided through a Blue Waters Innovation Initiative.
 DEMs produced using data from DigitalGlobe, Inc.

 Citations

+Contains data sourced from the LINZ Data Service licensed for reuse under CC BY 4.0

 REMA 8m DEM: (Howat, I. M., Porter, C., Smith, B. E., Noh, M.-J., and Morin, P.: The Reference Elevation Model of Antarctica, The Cryosphere, 13, 665-674, https://doi.org/10.5194/tc-13-665-2019, 2019.)